annemorris/Data-Guide-1/98-Tools_and_Methods.md

 1. Create a new `Blank database`
     - Name it `donut_orders.accdb`
 3. Select `Click to add` to add 2 new "_short text_" columns
-    - In the 1st column put `name` as the header _(1st row)_ and add 3 names of hungry people
+    - In the 1st column, right click `Field1` and choose "Rename field" and update name to `person` as the header
+          - Add 3 names of hungry people
-    - In the 2nd column put `city` as the header and add 3 cities
+    - In the 2nd column, rename `Field2` as `city` and add 3 cities
 4. Add a 2nd table: Select `Create` from the top menu and click `Table`
-    - In the 1st column put `name` as the header and include at least one of the same names from the first table
+    - Add a column named `person` and include at least one of the same names from the first table
-    - Add a name of someone not included in the first table
+          - Include a name of someone not in the first table
+    - Add a 2nd column named `donut`
-    - In the 2nd column put `order` and add their donut order (eg. **Chocolate Glazed**)
+          - Record each person's donut order (eg. **Chocolate Glazed**)

 <br>